Sam McVey: Biography

 McVey spent much of his prime years fighting overseas.
 He left for Paris in 1907 and fought there for four years.
 McVey left Paris in 1911 for Australia.
 He fought there for three more years before finally returning to the U.S.

 On December 31, 1908 in Paris, Sam McVey competed in a mixed style bout against jujutsu expert Tano Matsuda, knocking him out in ten seconds.
 In the earlier part of this century, such bouts were occasionally held in Japan pitting western boxers against judo or jujutsu fighters.

 On April 17, 1909, in Paris, Sam McVey fought Joe Jeanette in a bout considered one of the greatest and certainly one of the longest of the 20th century.
 The fight went 50 rounds and lasted three and a half hours.
 McVey was generally agreed to be winning through most of the fight, particularly the 21st and 22nd round, knocking Jeanette down repeatedly.
 By the 40th round, however, Jeanette had recovered while McVey was lagging and knocked down repeatedly.
 Ultimately McVey's eyes had swollen shut and he was forced to quit.

 In 1912, McVey was one of the contenders for the World Colored Heavyweight Championship fought at various venues across Australia.
-Sam Langford his opponent, was a Black Canadian popularly known as the Boston Tar Baby and reputedly one of the greatest fighters of all time, beating champions in the lightweight to heavyweight classes.
+His opponent Sam Langford was a Black Canadian popularly known as the Boston Tar Baby, and reputedly one of the greatest fighters of all time, beating champions in the lightweight to heavyweight classes.

 Before the matches, the boxers gave demonstrations of their skill.
 Before his beating, Sam McVea in the Exhibition Rink Buildings in Perth, Sam Langford stayed at the Nedlands Park Hotel where he:

 gave exhibitions of punching the ball, throwing the medicine bag sparring, etc. His work was a revelation.
 Langford allowed his sparring partners to hit him just when and where they pleased.
 After witnessing his exhibition of wonderful foot and head work one could easily understand how the big-little fellow came to lay low the best boxers in the world.
 Langford is as fast on his feet and as graceful as a ballet-dancer.
 He carries a punch like unto that of a kick of a mule, and is practically impervious to punishment.
 Dick Cullen hit him some terrific punches on the chin last Wednesday - punches that would have put the ordinary boxer away for the full count; but the Tar Baby only grinned and shoved out his head for more.
 He is truly a remarkable fighter.

 McVey contracted pneumonia and died December 23, 1921, in New York City, penniless while still an active fighter.
-His burial and grave marker were paid for by Jack Johnson.
+His burial was paid for by Jack Johnson.
+His headstone was paid by Ben Hawes.
+A special ceremony was conducted by Daryl George at Mt.
+Olivet cemetery in Queens, NY.
+[Citation - Ben Hawes - I paid for it, organized it and had his resting place blessed.